intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: The ID of gene microarray measurements

-To investigate the presence of heterogeneous latent manifolds in the \texttt{Alon} dataset, we employ \code{Hidalgo()}.
+To investigate the presence of heterogeneous latent manifolds in the Alon dataset, we employ \texttt{Hidalgo()}.
 Since the nominal dimension \texttt{D} is large, we do not need to truncate the prior on \(d\).
-Moreover, given the small number of data points, we opt for an informative and regularizing prior \(Gamma(1,1)\) instead of the vague default specification.
-Also, we set a conservative upper bound for the mixing component \(K=30\), and choosing again \(\alpha = 0.05\) to fit a sparse mixture.
+Moreover, given the small number of data points, we opt for an informative and regularizing prior \(Gamma(1,1)\) (the default) instead of a vague specification.
+Also, we set a conservative upper bound for the mixing component \texttt{K = 15} and choose again \(\alpha = 0.05\) to fit a sparse mixture.
 We run:

 Once the model is fitted, we first explore the estimated clustering structure.
-Here, instead of directly plotting the heatmap of the \(PSM\), we build the dendrogram from the dissimilarity matrix obtained as \(1-PSM\), and we report it in the top panel of Figure \ref{fig:dendro}.
-We construct such plot with the help of the package \pkg{ggdendro} \citep{ggdendro}.
+Here, instead of directly plotting the heatmap of the PSM, we build the dendrogram from the PDM, and we report it in the top panel of Figure\nobreakspace{}\ref{fig:dendro}.
+We construct such a plot with the help of the package \texttt{ggdendro} \citep{ggdendro}.
 We can detect four clusters, and therefore we decide to set \texttt{K = 4} when running

-As illustrated in the previous section, all these plots can be obtained with the proper \code{autoplot()} specifications.
-The next natural step is to investigate how strongly the estimated partition, and in general, the estimated \texttt{id}s, are associated with health \texttt{status}.
-The bottom two panels of Figure \ref{fig:dendro} display the boxplots of the values (means and medians) of the \texttt{id} stratified by \texttt{status} (left) and estimated cluster (right).
+As illustrated in the previous section, all these plots can be obtained by calling \texttt{autoplot()} with the proper argument specifications.
+The next natural step is to investigate how strongly the estimated partition and, in general, the estimated IDs are associated with health \texttt{status}.
+The bottom two panels of Figure\nobreakspace{}\ref{fig:dendro} display the boxplots of the values (means and medians) of the postprocessed, observation-specific IDs stratified by \texttt{status} (left) and estimated cluster (right).
 We can also run

-to obtain summary results linking the variations in the \texttt{id} with health status and cluster.
-We report the results in Table \ref{tab:alon_summary}.
-As the estimated \texttt{id} increases, the proportion of healthy subjects in each cluster decreases.
+to obtain summary results linking the variations in the ID with health status and cluster.
+We report the output in Table\nobreakspace{}\ref{tab:alon_summary}.
+As the estimated ID increases, the proportion of healthy subjects in each cluster decreases.
 This result suggests that the microarray profiles of people diagnosed with cancer are slightly more complex than healthy patients' ones.